mleoking/PhET/translation-utility/ide/eclipse/README.txt

 --

-These Eclipse files may or may not be specific to Chris Malley's development environment.
+These files are useful for setting up Eclipse.

 About the files...